advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 However, Tupshin disagreed!

-Tupshin argued for that Sven's position, where the universe's wavefunction is a basis, assumes that one can construct a reality that way that is complete.
+Tupshin argued for that Sven's position, where the universe's wavefunction is a basis, assumes that one can construct a reality that way, that is complete.

 The key insight is that we do not know what it means for reality to be complete in the context of a mathematical theory.